President of Iran: History

-After the Iranian Revolution of 1979 and 1979 Iranian Islamic Republic referendum on March 29 and 30, the new government needed to craft a new constitution.
-Supreme Leader Ruhollah Khomeini, ordered an election for the Assembly of Experts, the body tasked with writing the constitution.
-The assembly presented the constitution on October 24, 1979, and Supreme Leader Ruhollah Khomeini and Prime Minister Mehdi Bazargan approved it.
+After the Iranian Revolution of early 1979 and then the Iranian Islamic Republic referendum in March, the new government needed to craft a new constitution.
+The religious leader Ruhollah Khomeini ordered an election for the Assembly of Experts, the body tasked with writing the constitution.
+The assembly presented the constitution on 24 October 1979, and Khomeini and Prime Minister Mehdi Bazargan approved it.

-The 1979 Constitution designated the supreme leader of Iran as the head of state and the president and prime minister as the heads of government.
-The post of prime minister was abolished in 1989.
+The 1979 Constitution designated the religious leader as the supreme leader of Iran, with executive power divided between the president, in a largely ceremonial role, and the prime minister, holding the real executive power.
+Executive power was centralised through amendment of the constitution in 1989, with the post of prime minister being abolished and all his powers transferred to the president.

-The first Iranian presidential election was held on January 25, 1980, and resulted in the election of Abulhassan Banisadr with 76% of the votes.
-Banisadr was impeached on June 22, 1981, by Parliament.
-Until the early election on July 24, 1981, the duties of the president were undertaken by the Provisional Presidential Council.
-Mohammad-Ali Rajai was elected president on July 24, 1981, and took office on August 2.
-Rajai was in office for less than one month because he and his prime minister were both assassinated in a bombing.
-Once again a Provisional Presidential Council filled the office until October 13, 1981, when Ali Khamenei was elected president.
+The first Iranian presidential election was held in January 1980, and resulted in the election of Abolhassan Banisadr with 76% of the votes.
+Banisadr was impeached in June 1981, by Parliament.
+Until the early election in July 1981, the duties of the president were undertaken by the Provisional Presidential Council.
+Mohammad-Ali Rajai was elected president on 24 July 1981, and took office on 2 August.
+Rajai was in office for less than one month because he and his prime minister were assassinated in a bombing.

-The election on August 3, 2005 resulted in a victory for Mahmoud Ahmadinejad.
-The election on June 12, 2009 was reported by government authorities as a victory for Mahmoud Ahmadinejad, the incumbent candidate, although this is greatly disputed by supporters of rival candidates, who noted the statistical anomalies in voting reports and large-scale overvoting in the officially announced tallies.
+A Provisional Presidential Council filled the office until 13 October 1981, when Ali Khamenei was elected president.
+Khamenei served as president until 1989, when he succeeded Khomeini as the supreme leader of Iran.
+In 1989, Akbar Hashemi Rafsanjani was elected as the president, and served until 1997.
+He was succeeded by Mohammad Khatami, who served from 1997 to 2005.

-Ali Khamenei, Akbar Hashemi Rafsanjani, Mohammad Khatami, Mahmoud Ahmadinejad and Hassan Rouhani were each elected president for two terms.
+The August 2005 election resulted in a victory for Mahmoud Ahmadinejad.
+The June 2009 election was reported as a victory for Mahmoud Ahmadinejad, the incumbent candidate, although this is greatly disputed by supporters of rival candidates, who noted the statistical anomalies in voting reports and large-scale overvoting in the officially announced tallies.

-The most recent president of Iran was Ebrahim Raisi.
-He succeeded Hassan Rouhani, who served eight years in office from 2013 to 2021.
-On May 19, 2024, a helicopter carrying Raisi crashed in the East Azerbaijan Province of Iran.
+Hassan Rouhani was elected in 2013, and spent eight years in office until 2021.
+He was succeeded by Ebrahim Raisi.
+On 19 May 2024, a helicopter carrying Raisi crashed in the East Azerbaijan Province of Iran.
 There were no survivors at the crash site.
 Raisi was the second president of Iran to have died in office.
 Taghi Rahmani, the husband of detained activist and Nobel laureate Narges Mohammadi, said Raisi's death would not structurally change the Iranian leadership under Khamenei.
 Following his death, first vice president Mohammad Mokhber was designated as acting president until new elections could be held on 28 June.
+Masoud Pezeshkian won the presidential runoff election in July 2024 and was appointed as the President on 28 July 2024.